 We have folks park in a specific area, away from the barn, animals and pastures and upon exiting their automobiles, they are now being greeted with a foot washing station, boot covers, hand sanitizer and gloves.
 (In addition, some farms require wearing a tyvek disposable suit or lab coat when visiting their farms.)
 We keep logs of people visiting our farm as well.

 While many people probably think that is a little "overboard", I haven't seen any of those people offer to write a check for any required veterinary treatment, loss of animals, land and barn decontamination and any other costs that would be incurred by bringing a disease onto our property.
-Our herd tested clean for disease and we aim to keep it that way - for the health of our animals, our farm and us.
+Our herd tested clean for disease and we aim to keep it that way - for the health of our animals, our farm, us and our finances!

-When people come to our farm to purchase an animal or product from us, we bring the animals away from the barn and pasture areas.
+When people come to our farm to purchase an animal or product from us, we bring the animals away from the barn and pasture areas to them.
 We show them inside the trailer or in some cases, we will set up a run for viewing.
 In doing so, we are minimizing risks to our precious animals, our barn and pastures.
-It's nothing personal!
+It's nothing personal, it is one of the ways we try to keep costs down and disease out of our herd.

 I'd love to know what bio-security plans other people have or are implementing on their farms!